agardnerIT/tracepusher/README.md

 ## Download Collector
 The Python script will generate and push a trace to an OpenTelemetry collector.
 So of course, you need one available.

-If you have a collector already available, go on ahead to run the too.
+If you have a collector already available, go on ahead to run the tool.
 If you **don't** have one already available, follow these steps.

 Download and extract the collector binary for your platform from [here](https://github.com/open-telemetry/opentelemetry-collector-releases/releases/tag/v0.71.0).